Crafting ‘The District at Beltline’ in Calgary with Lifescape

 Our client, Spear Street Capital, wanted to revitalize the former IBM Corporate Park in Calgary and create a new experientially-focused destination called, ‘The District at Beltline‘.
 We created street-to-street activation and incorporated new food experiences, a network of laneways, and a courtyard around three existing buildings.
 We crafted the site to meet the evolving neighbourhood, attract high-end tenants, and increase foot traffic beyond 9-to-5.

 This suburban, office-style campus lacked a strong identity.
 The challenge was to create more urban vibrancy and enhance the reasons for people to come and linger, whether on foot or by bicycle, and create a destination in the Beltline.
-Rather than enclosing the outdoor space entirely, we developed an animated, ground-plane network of interdependent uses for inside and outside spaces that would feel comfortable year round.
-This juxtaposition encourages the collision of workplaces with third spaces, as well as cultural and food uses, to create vibrancy.
+Rather than enclosing the outdoor space entirely, we developed an animated, ground-plane network of interdependent uses for inside and outside spaces that would feel comfortable year-round.
+This juxtaposition encouraged the collision of workplaces with third spaces, as well as cultural and food uses, to create vibrancy.

 VP Development, Spear Street Capital

 Transforming a city block and reshaping a neighborhood’s future begins at a human scale — the urban experience thrives at the ground level and with face-to-face interaction.
-Ideas from our Lifescape™ studio intending to enhance urban environments by creating holistic ground-level programming and dynamic space planning.
+Ideas from our Lifescape™ studio enhanced the urban environment through holistic ground-level programming and dynamic space planning.
 This approach to place-making optimizes space design to foster memorable human experiences.